 Change management in project management is the controlling or managing of any deviation (or change) from the project plan that is in action.
 Change management, also known as change control, is the process of tracking and reacting according to the changes that are happening within a project or program.
 Changes affect every future step of the project in some way, so it is crucial to a project’s success to monitor and control the changes that occur.
-ARES PRISM brings change management to project managers and their teams by helping to identify, capture and manage project schedule and cost changes.
+Contruent brings change management to project managers and their teams by helping to identify, capture and manage project schedule and cost changes.

 The Change Control Process